esb-lab/pOXA48/README.md

 **Supp Figure 7:In silico competition experiments**
 * Plotting script: plotSuppFigure7.m

-**Supp Figure 8.
+**Supplementary Figure 8.
 Comparison between in silico and experimental competition experiments**
 * Plotting script: plotSuppFigure8.m

 **Supp Figure 9.
 Plasmid stability as a function of the conjugation rate and plasmid cost**